Particular/docs.particular.net/servicecontrol/upgrades/replacing-audit-instances/index.md

 ---
-title: Zero downtime upgrades
+title: Replacing an Audit instance
-summary: Instructions on how to upgrade ServiceControl instances with zero downtime
+summary: Instructions on how to replace a ServiceControl Audit instance with zero downtime
 isUpgradeGuide: true
 reviewed: 2024-07-10
 ---